Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

 The rules with regard to space complexity are:

 * Most single-value variables take up constant space.
-  * booleans, numbers, floats, etc
+  * booleans, integers, floats, etc
   * Sometimes these are called *primitives*
 * Strings take up O(n) space where n is the string length
 * Lists take up O(n) space where n is the list length